Anorexia - Sexual, Social & Emotional

 Although in a relationship, have you found that, for a long while, you have not experienced: romance? sexuality? intimacy? friendship?

-Are you alone more than you want, but feel unable to change that?
+Are you alone more than you want to be, but feel unable to change that?

 At work do you have trouble developing relationships, talk only when absolutely necessary, or hide out in the work?